 The primary goal when treating drug allergies is symptom relief.
 Allergy symptoms such as rash, hives, and itching can often be controlled with antihistamines and, occasionally, corticosteroids.

-Occasionally, desensitization is used for penicillin allergy.
+Occasionally, desensitization is used for drug allergies.
 This technique decreases the body's sensitivity to particular allergy-causing agents.
-Tiny amounts of penicillin are injected periodically in increasingly larger amounts until your immune system learns to tolerate the drug.
+Tiny amounts of the drug are given orally or by IV - on occasion, by injection - in increasingly larger amounts until your immune system learns to tolerate the drug.

 If you are severely allergic to certain antibiotics, there are alternative antibiotics your doctor can prescribe.